Batman Gambit: Animated Films

 - Aladdin pulls off a successful gambit against the Genie, showing that he was clever enough to not get overwhelmed by the Genie's antics.
 By challenging Genie's "phenomenal cosmic power," Aladdin was able to escape the Cave of Wonders without using up one of his precious few wishes.
 Genie proceeds to close the loophole for future tricks of this sort (and even gets a couple of puns in at the same time).

-Genie: Well, I feel sheepish.
-OK, you baaad boy, but no more freebies!
+Genie: Well, I feel sheepish. (becomes a sheep) OK, you baaad boy, but no more freebies!

 - Aladdin pulls this off again in the finale, where he tricks the power-mad Jafar into using his final wish to become "an all-powerful genie."
 Jafar not only gets his "phenomenal cosmic power," but also the "itty-bitty living space" that goes with it: he is imprisoned in his very own lamp.

 - At the end of A Bug's Life, Flik pulls one off on Hopper by claiming that the real bird they just saw was "another one of [his] little bird tricks".
 Hopper falls for it and promptly gets his ass handed to him on a silver platter in one of the most karmic Disney Villain Deaths EVER as Flik and Atta watch from a safe distance.